rancher/community-catalog/templates/janitor/README.md

 image, and any orphaned volume.
 The rancher container images are excluded from the list of images to clean up, and you can add your own containers to the exclude list if you wish.
-It will also remove any stopped containers that are taking up space.
+It will also remove any stopped containers that are taking up space; note that this may not be what you want if you are using stopped containers to hold volumes!
+If this is the case, use the Keep List below.

-This will halp to prevent the /var/lib/docker filesystem from filling up with old and unused container images.
+This cleanup will help to prevent the /var/lib/docker filesystem from filling up with old and unused container images, which is an issue on lighter-weight Docker hosts.

 ### Keep list